HIV PREVENTION

 TESTING

 Knowing your HIV status is the first step to preventing HIV.
-Knowledge is power, the test results will guide you in decisions you make about your own health and, possibly, others.
-WellFlorida’s High Impact Prevention (HIP) project provides free testing at our Gainesville office and events throughout North Central Florida.
-We can also deliver a test to your door.
-Read on.
+Knowledge is power; the test results will guide you in decisions you make about your health and possibly others.
+HIP provides free testing at our Gainesville office and events throughout North Central Florida.
+We can also deliver a test to your door if more convenient for you.
+To learn more about how to receive a free HIV test Click Here.

 CONDOMS